 |managed_backup.fn_get_current_xevent_settings (Transact-SQL)||Returns the current extended event settings.|

 |managed_backup.fn_get_health_status (Transact-SQL)||Returns the aggregated counts of errors logged by Extended Events for a specified period.|

 You can specify a custom backup schedule using the system stored procedure managed_backup.sp_backup_config_schedule (Transact-SQL).
 If you do not specify a custom schedule, the type of backups scheduled and the backup frequency is determined based on the workload of the database.
 The retention period settings are used to determine the length of time a backup file should be retained in the storage and the ability to recover the database to a point-in-time within the retention period.

-SQL Server Managed Backup to Windows Azure uses the container that you specify, so you have control over the name of the container.
+SQL Server Managed Backup to Microsoft Azure uses the container that you specify, so you have control over the name of the container.
 For the backup files, non availability databases are named using the following convention: The name is created using the first 40 characters of the database name, the database GUID without the ‘-‘, and the timestamp.
 The underscore character is inserted between segments as separators.
 The .bak file extension is used for full backup and .log for log backups.
 For Avaialbility Group databases, in addition to the file naming convention described above, the Availability Group database GUID is added after the 40 characters of the database name.
 The Availability Group database GUID value is the value for group_database_id in sys.databases.